zendoo/GitUserDemo/README.md

 # GitUserDemo
-for me to know how to user GitHub it is fun!
+for me to know how to use GitHub it is fun!